 EXAMPLE: [Cannae] Balearic Slingers are 2 hexes distant from a hex containing Roman cavalry.
-At a range of '2', the slingers' Missile Strength is "3".
+At a range of '2', the slingers' Missile Strength is "2".
 The Carthaginian player volleys against the Romans, rolling a 2.
-The Roman cavalry takes one cohesion hit.
-If the slingers had moved to get within range and then the player had rolled a 3, the added movement penalty (+1) would have caused them to be ineffective.
+The Roman cavalry incurs 1 Cohesion Hit.
+If the slingers had moved to get within range the added movement penalty (+1) would have caused them to be ineffective.
 If he had rolled, say, a 6, the volley would have had no effect.
-If he had rolled a 9, it would have had no effect AND he would have had to place a Missile Low marker (8.17) on the slingers.
+If he had rolled a 9, it would have had no effect AND he would have had to place a MISSILE LOW marker (8.17) on the slingers.